aswanthnarayan/ProgrammingNotes/PostgreSQL/PostgreSQL.md

     REVOKE INSERT ON employees FROM read_only_user;
     ```

----

-## 6. Database Design & Normalization
+## Database Design & Normalization

 Database design is the process of organizing data according to a database model.
 The main goals are to reduce redundancy, ensure data integrity, and provide efficient access.

+### Entity-Relationship Diagrams (ERD)

--   **Entity-Relationship Diagrams (ERD)**: Visual representation of the database schema.
+Visual representation of the database schema.
+### Relationships

--   **Relationships**: One-to-One, One-to-Many, Many-to-Many.
+One-to-One, One-to-Many, Many-to-Many.

+### Normalization

--   **Normalization**: The process of structuring a relational database in accordance with a series of so-called normal forms in order to reduce data redundancy and improve data integrity.
+The process of structuring a relational database in accordance with a series of so-called normal forms in order to reduce data redundancy and improve data integrity.
 It involves dividing larger tables into smaller, well-structured tables and defining relationships between them.
     -   **Goals**: Eliminate redundant data, reduce data modification issues (insertion, deletion, and update anomalies), and simplify the data structure.

--   **Normal Forms (NF)**:
+### Normal Forms (NF)
     -   **First Normal Form (1NF)**:
         -   **Rule**: The table must have a primary key, and each cell in the table must hold a single, atomic value.
 No repeating groups or arrays are allowed in columns.
         -   **Example**: An `orders` table with a column `products` containing a comma-separated list of product names violates 1NF.
 To fix this, you would create a separate `order_items` table.